How to Apply Statuary and Patina Finish to Copper – Austral Wright Metals

 Allow the solution to dry after the first spraying (about 10 to 15 minutes on a warm, dry, sunny day; longer on a cool or cloudy day).
 Spraying and drying are repeated five or six times.

-The color does not show up immediately.
+The colour does not show up immediately.
 When the spraying has been completed, the copper surface should appear to be covered with a “glassy” coating somewhat resembling a dark, heavy coat of varnish.

-The development of color depends on suitable weather conditions.
+The development of colour depends on suitable weather conditions.
 Rain within six or eight hours may wash away some of the solution before it has had a chance to act on the copper.

 Where this has occurred, the next rain should wash off the remaining deposit and bring out the blue-green of the patina.
-At first the color will be somewhat bluer than natural patina, but it should weather into a natural color in time; the time depending on climatic conditions.
+At first the colour will be somewhat bluer than natural patina, but it should weather into a natural colour in time; the time depending on climatic conditions.